mikhailshilkov/mikhailio-hugo/content/lab/arm/4-storageaccount/index.md

 }
 ```

+> Note: Here and at the later steps, we build the file incrementally.
+You should add the snippets inside your existing `azuredeploy.json` file instead of replacing the previous lines.

+> Pro-tip: In VS Code, use `Shift + Alt + F` or `Shift + Option + F` to auto-format your code after copy-pasting.

 Each resource, including our Storage Account, has the following properties:

 - **`type`** defines the namespace and the type of resource